oshai/meteor-git-rev/README.md

 # meteor-git-rev

 Get the current git commit hash, tag or branch within your Meteor Templates.
 Based on the NPM [git-rev](https://www.npmjs.com/package/git-rev) Package.

+**NOTE** The package needs a git repository (so far)!
+If you want to use this package on a `stage` or `production` environment then the git repository has to be a part of your deployment process.

 ## Installation